Orrery With 5 Planets and 4 Moons

 A2: Representing Io, Jupiter, Europa and Ganymede

 Diameter of Jupiter and distances of moons are to scale.
-The yellow dot on the base indicates the direction that is currently (early 2008) towards the Sun; the black dot was 2007 and the gray dots are 2009, 2010, etc.
+The yellow dot on the base indicates the direction that was towards the Sun when the photo was taken (early 2008); the black dot is 2007 and the gray dots are 2009, 2010, etc.

 Ayres/Koch 4-planet version